Jeewes/nerc/README.md

   - key: ProductImage
     csvSourceCol: 21
 output: output/                     # Defines the output dirpath
-runCommand: head -1 %s              # Command to be executed if -r flag is given.
+runCommand: head -1 %s              # Command to be executed if -run flag is given.
 ```
 `input:` Path to the input CSV file